 Artpipes, founded by Australian musician Maryanne Piper, cultivates a truly global Arts perspective through international artistic co-operations, exchanges & outreach.
 This event is supported by Arts Council England.

 Line-up: Johannes Lemke - saxophones; André Nendza - bass; Christoph Hillmann - drums, prepared drums, Udu, Garrahand & Kalimba; with Mike Walker - guitar

 Friday 9 November 2018 From 7:00pm, Stage: 8:00pm to 10:30pm

-Kyla Brox, undoubtedly the finest UK blues & soul singer of her generation, will undoubtedly attract a good crowd for her debut gig with Ribble Valley Jazz & Blues at Clitheroe Cricket Club venue.
+Kyla Brox, the finest UK blues & soul singer of her generation, will undoubtedly attract a good crowd for her debut gig with Ribble Valley Jazz & Blues at our new Clitheroe Cricket Club venue.
 So advance ticket purchases via The Grand web site is advisable.